romanokeser/A-star-algorithm-in-Unity/README.md

 ![Alt Text](https://upload.wikimedia.org/wikipedia/commons/8/85/Weighted_A_star_with_eps_5.gif)

 #

 Things to be changed:

--optimization, adding *content* and fixing grammar mistakes in the report -implementing this algorithm into a game.
+- optimization, adding *content* and fixing grammar mistakes in the report
-#

-Things to be changed:

-- Item A
-- Item B
-- Item C
+- implementing this algorithm into a game.

 # Want to contribute?
 Contact: romanokeser@gmail.com